ktemadarko/rGhanaCensus/.github/ISSUE_TEMPLATE/2010-district-literacy-data.md

 ---
 name: 2010 District Literacy data
-about: Checklist when creating a new district literacy dataset from scraped 2010 census data
+about: Checklist when creating a new district literacy dataset from scraped census data
-title: District Literacy Dataset (2010 census)
+title: New District Literacy Dataset
 labels: 2010, literacy dataset
 assignees: ktemadarko